aalimzhanov/SheepyTime/README.md

 GameControllerTest cannot be done since that would require the entire game being played.

 CatchZzzCardTest full testing is not possible due to Scanner input

+OrComboCardTest full testing is not possible due to Scanner input